eislab-cps/m7011e/labs/oral-examination-guide.md

 - Doesn't understand their role in the system
 - Cannot explain data flow

-### 3. Technology Mastery (25% of oral exam)
+### 3. AI Collaboration and Validation (25% of oral exam)

-**Deep Dive Questions:**
+**AI Usage Assessment:**
+- "Show me an example where you used AI effectively for this project"
+- "Describe a time when AI gave you incorrect advice - how did you identify and fix it?"
+- "What was your process for validating AI-generated code?"
+- "How did AI help you understand this technology/pattern better?"

+**Technology Understanding:**
 - "Why did you choose PostgreSQL over MongoDB for this use case?"
-- "Explain how JWT authentication works - what's in the token?"
-- "What's the difference between Docker and Kubernetes?"
-- "How does your CI/CD pipeline actually work?"

-**Grade 5 Student:**
-- Deep understanding of chosen technologies
+- "What are the trade-offs of your chosen architecture?"
-- Can compare alternatives and explain trade-offs
-- Understands underlying principles and limitations
-- Keeps up with emerging technologies and trends
+- "How would you modify this system for different requirements?"

-**Grade 3 Student:**
+**Pass Standard Student:**
-- Basic understanding sufficient for implementation
-- Knows key concepts of technologies they used
-- Can explain why they chose their stack
+- Can demonstrate effective AI collaboration with specific examples
+- Shows systematic approach to validating AI suggestions
-- Understands fundamental concepts
+- Understands technology trade-offs and can explain choices
+- Can identify when AI advice was incorrect and how they corrected it
+- Shows learning and growth through AI-assisted development

 **Failing Student:**
+- Cannot provide examples of effective AI collaboration
+- No systematic approach to validating AI output
-- Superficial or incorrect understanding
+- Superficial understanding of technologies used
-- Cannot explain technology choices
+- Cannot identify problems with AI suggestions
-- Relies on tutorials without understanding
+- Over-reliance on AI without critical evaluation
-- Confused about basic concepts

 ### 4. Problem Solving & Critical Thinking (20% of oral exam)